awmthink/pytorch-in-action/README.md

 # Pytorch In Action

-A hands-on repository dedicated to building mainstream deep learning models from scratch using PyTorch
+A hands-on repository dedicated to building modern deep learning layers, models and tasks from scratch using PyTorch.

 ## Pytorch Basics